Superb bowling effort sees England level SA series

 But instead they set up a series decider at Headingley on Sunday (11:00 BST).

+Victory came when Nortje hit Moeen to long-on and South Africa were dismissed for their second-lowest total in ODI cricket to give England a morale-boosting win.

+England have not become a bad side overnight, but a lack of form, and perhaps new tactics and opinions, has left them looking a shadow of the side that has dominated 50-over cricket in recent years.

-Breathless batting guides England to a total
+Lower order guides England to respectable total

-England have found runs hard to come by under new white-ball coach Matthew Mott and captain Buttler, especially at the top of the order, and that continued again.
+England have found runs hard to come by under Mott and Buttler, especially at the top of the order, and that continued again.

 They started well but Jason Roy picked out mid-wicket to fall for 14, before Phil Salt, who came into the side for the newly-retired Ben Stokes, did the same on 17.